oscar9/gvpy/README.md

 GSoC Project 2014: access geoprocessing tools with scripting framework for gvsig 2.x Working for gvSIG and OSGeo

+JUST DOWNLOAD src/gvpy.py you dont need more for use this library

 I. geoprocess_access.py
 Developing access to SEXTANTE and gvSIG-geoprocess.
 This library will allow you to launch one geoprocess with your jython script.